DhruvDh/mergesort-egui/mergesort-lesson.md

 [7, 2, 4, 1, 5, 3]
 ```

-Try drawing out what would happen if splitAndMergeSort called itself instead of regularSort.
+Try drawing out what would happen if splitAndMergeSort called itself instead of insertionSort.
 Start with just the splitting part:

 [Space for drawing the recursion tree...]